P3dro-Im/Terraria-Server-Map-Scanner/README.md

 - Unknown tile IDs use fallback colors.
 - Unknown wall IDs use fallback colors.
 - PNG colors are an approximation rather than an exact Terraria map renderer.
-- "MapHelper" paint behavior is approximated.
+- `MapHelper` paint behavior is approximated.
 - The implementation only supports the packet structures currently required by the project.
 - Full Terraria client functionality is not implemented.
 - The scanner relies on server behavior and packet responses.